Feature Intensity Mapping: Polycyclic Aromatic Hydrocarbon Emission from All Galaxies Across Cosmic Time: Survey Setup

 \subsection{PRIMA}

-The PRobe far-Infrared Mission for Astrophysics (PRIMA\footnote{\url{https://prima.ipac.caltech.edu/}}, J. Glenn et al., in prep.) is a 1.8~m cryogenically cooled far-infrared space observatory, currently a proposed concept for the first NASA Probe-Class mission.
+The PRobe far-Infrared Mission for Astrophysics \citep[PRIMA;\footnote{\url{https://prima.ipac.caltech.edu/}}][]{Glenn:2025} is a 1.8~m cryogenically cooled far-infrared space observatory, currently a proposed concept for the first NASA Probe-Class mission.

-PRIMA is designed to include two instruments: an imaging instrument, PRIMAger (L. Ciesla et al., in prep.), and a spectrometer, FIRESS (C.~M. Bradford et al., in prep.).
+PRIMA is designed to include two instruments: an imaging instrument, PRIMAger \citep{Ciesla:2025}, and a spectrometer, FIRESS \citep{Bradford:2025}.
 PRIMAger consists of two hyperspectral imagers with low-resolution spectroscopy capability ($R=10$) enabled by linear variable filters, covering the wavelength range from 24 to 84~$\mu$m, as well as four polarimetric imagers covering four broad bands between 92 and 235~$\mu$m.

-In this work, we focus on the spectral intensity maps observed by the two PRIMAger Hyperspectral Imagers, which we refer to as PHI hereafter.
+In this work, we focus on the spectral-intensity maps observed by the two PRIMAger Hyperspectral Imagers (which we refer to as PHI hereafter).
 The PHI beam size ranges from $5''.1$ to $10''.4$ from short to long wavelengths.
 With a spectral resolving power of $R=10$, there are 12 channels in total across the two hyperspectral imagers.
-We consider a fiducial PHI survey covering $\Omega_{\rm sur} = 1$~deg$^2$ with a total integration time of 1000~hours.
+We consider a fiducial PHI survey covering $\Omega_{\rm sur} = 1$~deg$^2$ with a total integration time of 1000~hr.
 The instrument noise levels are derived from the official PRIMA website\footnote{\url{https://prima.ipac.caltech.edu/page/instruments}} and shown in Figure~\ref{F:prima_sign}.

 We assume a Lorentzian spectral response function with FWHM given by $\lambda/R$, where $R=10$.
 Since the PHI employs linear variable filters, it is possible to define finer spectral channels while maintaining the same response profile.
 This allows for improved spectral sampling.
 In this work, we consider a spectral binning of $R=20$, resulting in 24 spectral channels.
 The noise rms for the $R=20$ binning is scaled by a factor of $\sqrt{2}$ accordingly.